juspay/todo-app/tutorial/nixify/1_nix_flake.md

               postgres -D ./data/db -k "$PWD"/data
             '';
-          }) + "/bin/pg_start";
           };
+        in "${script}/bin/pg_start";
     };
+  };
 }
 ```
 ### writeShellApplication

-- A function that generates a derivation to run the shell script in an isolated environment.
+- A function that generates a derivation of the shell script provided as `text`.
-- `runtimeInputs` are provided to the application.
+- `runtimeInputs`: packages to be made available to the shell application's PATH.
-- `writeShellApplication` comes with [shellcheck](https://github.com/koalaman/shellcheck) which checks the shell script for errors.
+- `writeShellApplication` uses [shellcheck](https://github.com/koalaman/shellcheck) to statically analyze your bash script for issues.
 - `toString` function applied to `writeShellApplication` gives the path in the `nix/store` where this is located.

 ### Run it!